sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    :param design: the factors that make up the design
    :type design: List[Factor]
-   :param crossing: factors that are fully crossed in the block's trials,
+   :param crossing: discrete factors that are fully crossed in the block's trials,
                     which must be a subset of the `design` list.
 ContinuousFactor cannot be included in `crossing`
    :type crossing: List[Factor](excluding ContinuousFactor)